2012 AMT Day Celebrations

 Tennessee

 Sunny skies and warm weather welcomed Baker’s 8th Annual AMT Day Picnic this year.
 It was held on Friday, May 25, and was free to all AMTs and aviation associates.
-The Master Grillers were Eddie Baker and Orville Hale.
+Our Master Grillers were Eddie Baker and Orville Hale.
 They grilled up plenty of hamburgers, hot dogs, and barbecued bologna for the crowd of about 130 people.
 There were also pork barbecue, turkey barbecue, potato salad, slaw, baked beans, chips, and cookies.
 Approximately 140 door prizes were available, so no one went home empty handed.

 Country and blue grass music was provided by a live band, “The Chambrey.”
 All guests received a small foiled lined lunch bag with Charles E. Taylor’s picture on it, donated by Baker’s School of Aeronautics.
-There was a dunking booth and two local DMEs volunteered to be the “dunkees,” to help raise money for an aviation maintenance scholarship program.
+There was a dunking booth and two of our local DMEs volunteered to be the “dunkees,” to help raise money for an aviation maintenance scholarship program.
 The big winner this year was Daniel Hatmaker from Tennessee Technology Center.
-He accumulated the highest points in the corn hole competition and went home with a 2,000-psi pressure washer.
+He accumulated the highest points in our corn hole competition and went home with a 2,000-psi pressure washer.

 This picnic is made possible by several sponsors, including Baker’s School of Aeronautics, The Tennessee Mid-South Aviation Maintenance Conference, Stevens Aviation, Trade-A-Plane, and Wing Aero.
 Rapco and AWAM donated several door prizes for the event as well.